Health Canada approves Pfizer's COVID-19 vaccine

 "As soon as vaccines arrive on Ontario soil, we will be ready to deliver and administer them," he said in a statement.

+Alberta said it expects to start vaccinating health-care workers in Edmonton and Calgary next Wednesday.
+About 3,900 doses are to go to intensive care unit doctors and nurses, respiratory therapists and long-term care workers.

-Saskatchewan expects to receive 1,950 doses at the Regina General Hospital next week and will start vaccinating health care workers in the intensive-care and COVID-19 units as well as the emergency room.
-When more doses start arriving later in the month, vaccinations will expand to long-term care residents, seniors over the age of 80 and residents in remote areas over the age of 50.
+Saskatchewan expects to receive 1,950 doses at the Regina General Hospital next week and will start vaccinating staff in the intensive-care and COVID-19 units as well as the emergency room.

 Manitoba's government said it will vaccinate 900 front-line health workers first.